mohitjain/mohitjain/_posts/2012-12-16-3-defining-models-in-backbone-js-learning-backbone-js.md

 ## Set values while initiating object

-Another thing can be you can set values while initiating ie:
+Another thing can be you can set values while launching, i.e.,

 {% highlight javascript %}